mrbenbot/wimblepong/README.md

   - ability to reset / play again
   - input player names
   - sounds shouldn't increment on wall hit
+  - sounds should not be biased in two player mode
+    - maybe biased towards server?
 - style
   - paint a net on the screen?
   - stripes on the grass